Slevinski/slevinski.github.io/series/writing-and-representation/entries/kinematography-and-the-limits-of-writing-system-typology/essay.md

 Here, it is developed inside the writing-systems series as a native theoretical proposal.

+The critical-review material provides source-critical background; this paper provides the positive typological development.

 The critical-review use asks:

 > where does existing theory strain?